stephen-boynton/docker-express-react/README.md

 ## Follow this to rebuild

-For the most part you can copy and paste this repository and edit to your hearts content.
+For the most part you can copy and paste all of the Docker files in this repository, and edit to your hearts content.
+Inside the backend folder use the `express-generator` to create an express app called "app".
+Then in the frontend do the same thing but with `create-react-app`, also called "app".

 There are a few step's you'll need to take immediately following the `create-react-app` initiation.
 This come's from Mr. Kinkead's Medium post.

 `cd` into the React application directory and run `npm run eject`.
 You will be prompted with "This is permanent, are you sure?"
 Say yes.